ipsusu/ipsuShade/README.md

 There are two methods:

-1. **GPosingway** - best compatibility, easy updates, other creator's presets included!
+1. **GPosingway** - best compatibility, easy updates, other creators' presets included!
 2. **Standalone Install** - if you just want ipsuShade.

 <h2>Install ipsuShade with GPosingway -</h2>